This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 Some dogs can swallow a lot of air when they eat or drink too fast, especially right after they exercise.
 Fortunately, this type of gas usually isn’t smelly.
 Eating too fast can also cause indigestion.

-Dogs who are overweight and/or too sedentary have a higher risk of developing chronic flatulence, regardless of what they eat.
-Just as with humans, our digestive systems work more efficiently when we’re not overweight and up and moving around.
-Help your dog lose weight and take them out for regular walks.
+Dogs who are overweight, too sedentary, or both have a higher risk of developing chronic flatulence, regardless of what they eat.
+Just as with humans, dogs’ digestive systems work more efficiently when they’re up and moving around and not overweight.
+Help your dog lose weight and take him out for regular walks.

 If your dog’s gas is accompanied by vomiting, diarrhea, lethargy or other symptoms, it could indicate an underlying GI condition, which could include inflammatory bowel disease, irritable bowel syndrome, intestinal parasites and other conditions.
 Be sure to contact your vet if your dog is experiencing these other symptoms to help rule out underlying health problems.

 Licks Digestive Aid can help your dog while you’re transitioning to new dog food or for temporary gas relief.
-These individual gel packets are made with 100% human-grade and all-natural ingredients and use digestive enzymes to break down proteins, starches and fats while improving absorption of essential vitamins and minerals.
-You get 10 packets for $15.99.
+These individual gel packets are made with 100% all-natural ingredients and use digestive enzymes to break down proteins, starches and fats while improving absorption of essential vitamins and minerals.
+You get 10 packets for $15.99 .

 Vet’s Best Gas Busters is another good option.
 These vet-formulated chewable supplements help relieve the discomfort of occasional gas, bloating and an upset digestive system.
-These supplements have a blend of enzymes and other natural ingredients, including parsley, slippery elm bark, and ginger root, help support healthy digestion.
-You get 90 supplements for $8.01.
+These supplements have a blend of enzymes and other natural ingredients, including parsley, slippery elm bark, and ginger root, to help support healthy digestion.
+You get 90 supplements for $11.99 .